 As a Fulbright-Hays scholar in 1980, he conducted research on ecological planning at the Wageningen University, The Netherlands.
 In 1998, he was a Rome Prize Fellow at the American Academy in Rome.
 A Fellow of the American Society of Landscape Architects, Dean Steiner was a visiting professor at Tsinghua University in Beijing, China (2005-2007).
 He received his Ph.D. and M.A. degrees in city and regional planning and a Master of Regional Planning from the University of Pennsylvania.
 He earned a Master of Community Planning and a B.S. in Design from the University of Cincinnati.
 Dean Steiner received an honorary M.Phil. in Human Ecology from the College of the Atlantic.

 Dean Steiner has published numerous articles and books.
-His most recent books include Design for a Vulnerable Planet (2011), Planning and Urban Design Standards (Student Edition with Kent Butler, 2007), The Essential Ian McHarg: Writings on Design and Nature (2006), and Human Ecology: Following Nature’s Lead (2002).
-His next book, Urban Ecological Design (with Danilo Palazzo), will be available in January, 2012.
+His most recent books include Urban Ecological Design (with Danilo Palazzo, 2011), Design for a Vulnerable Planet (2011), Planning and Urban Design Standards (Student Edition with Kent Butler, 2007), The Essential Ian McHarg: Writings on Design and Nature (2006), and Human Ecology: Following Nature’s Lead (2002).

 - Ph.D.
 (City and Regional Planning) University of Pennsylvania, 1986